-Kenya is a country in the Eastern part of Africa, with Nairobi as its capital city which is also the largest city.
-Kenya gained her independence from Britain on 12th December, 1963 with Jomo Kenyatta as the country’s first Prime Minister.
-Kenya became a Republic on 12 December 1964, and as a result of this Jomo Kenyatta was named Kenya’s first president, with Jaramogi Oginga Odinga as his vice-president.
+Kenyan Presidents’ Academic Qualifications: Kenya is a country in the Eastern part of Africa with Nairobi as its capital city which is also the largest city.
+The country gained her independence from Britain on 12th December 1963 with Jomo Kenyatta as the country’s first Prime Minister.
+Kenya became a Republic on 12 December 1964 and as a result of this, Jomo Kenyatta was named Kenya’s first president, with Jaramogi Oginga Odinga as his vice-president.

 Jomo Kenyatta (1893–1978)